MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 1. You can also use outputs from your UI flow as inputs for actions that appear later in the flow.
 To do this, select the input field, and then select an input from the token picker.

-## Limitations and known issues

-- Gateway clusters are not supported.
-- Since non-US
-    (QWERTY) keyboards are not supported in this realease, playback of an input step where the key sequence was recorded from a non-US (QWERTY) keyboard will result in key strokes in US (QWERTY).

 ## Learn more